 - Adobe Photoshop.

-- Full use of Adobe Lightroom for Mobile and other CC apps, such as Adobe Spark.
+- Full use of Adobe Lightroom for Mobile and other Adobe apps, such as Adobe Express.

 - Lightroom for web.